-The Gouverneurs Room offers a panoramic view on Saint-Lawrence River and Dufferin Terrace.
+The Gouverneurs Room offers a panoramic view on the Parc des Gouverneurs.
 The room provides a private outdoor entrance ideal for intimate meetings and small cocktails.
-With it lounge atmosphere and the River proximity everyone will like this room.
+With it lounge atmosphere, everyone will like this room.

 In honor of Philippe Rigaud, Marquis de VAUDREUIL , Governor of New France from 1703 to 1725.

 This brand new meeting room was named in the honor of Lord AYLMER (Matthew Whitworth -Aylmer), Governor from 1830 to 1835 and the last Governor to have lived in the Château Saint- Louis.
-Can accomodate up to 48 people in classroom style and 80 people for a banquet.
+Can accomodate up to 60 people for a banquet.

 1 866 540 4460